-The Fund generally declares distributions of any net investment income monthly, and pays such distributions monthly.
-For the Fund, the amount distributed in any given period may be less than the amount earned in that period or more than the amount earned in that period if it includes amounts earned in a previous period but retained for later distribution.
-The Fund generally make distributions of any realized net capital gains annually.
+The Fund generally distributes net investment income, if any, monthly.
+The amount distributed in any given period may be less than the amount earned in that period or more than the amount earned in that period if it includes amounts earned in a previous period but retained for later distribution.
+The Fund generally makes distributions of any realized net capital gains at least annually.
 Please note, distributions have the effect of reducing the NAV per share by the amount distributed.